teampoltergeist/poltergeist/README.md

 loaded) on the current page by calling `page.driver.network_traffic`.
 This returns an array of request objects.
 A request object has a `response_parts` method containing data about the response chunks.
+Please note that network traffic is not cleared when you visit new page.
+You can manually clear the network traffic by calling `page.driver.clear_network_traffic` or `page.driver.reset`

 ### Manipulating cookies ###